|Other Names||Sand Scorpion|

 Sentinel scorpions are found in the desert regions of the Sentinel Mountains.
 A few can also be found in the Baen Desert.
 These large creatures can fit into surprisingly small holes and often lair in small caves and rocky crevasses.

-Sentinel scorpions prey on snakes, lizards, brush hawks and rams, but they will pursue and attack almost anything they can catch.
-The sentinel scorpion's poison is a hyper coagulant - it causes the blood of the prey to congeal.
-Once the poison the introduces into the prey's bloodstream, the prey suffers continuous damage each second as the blood thickens throughout the body.
-This process is fairly painful and takes about a minute at which point the heart, struggling against the thickened flow, finally fails.
+Sentinel scorpions prey on snakes, lizards, brush hawks, burrow hounds and rams, but they will pursue and attack almost anything they can catch.
+The sentinel scorpion's venom is a hyper coagulant - it causes the blood of the prey to congeal.
+Once the venom is introduced into the prey's bloodstream, the prey suffers continuous damage each second as the blood thickens throughout the body.
+This process takes about a minute at which point the heart, struggling against the thickened flow, finally fails.
+A standard sting against a human sized target is usually fatal.
+Even if the venom does not kill the target, the target is usually incapacitated within one minute.
+One scorpion stinger contains about eight liters of venom (enough for 8 stings).
+Each sting delivers one liter of venom.
+The stinger replenishes itself at a rate of one liter each day.